Fiji404/Fiji404/README.md

 ## ⚡🙋‍♂️ About Me

-- 🔧 I’m currently working on site about guessing flags.
+- 🔧 I’m currently working on Flaggy - site for learning flags.
 - 💡 I’m curious about Blockchain and Crypto Currency.
 - 📖 I’m currently learning React.js.
 - ❄️ I’m looking to collaborate on Open Source Projects.